Launchpad Tutorial with Ableton Live 10 Lite

 Just to the left of the green drum icons in the Note Editor is the Piano Roll (the black and white buttons highlighted with a red rectangle).
 Clicking the black and white buttons allows you to play each sound (Perc Wood, Hihat Acoustic Open Close, etc.).
 Just above the black and white buttons there's a small round button which looks like headphones.
 When you click this button to turn it blue then you can hear the sounds when you click the black and white buttons.

 Below the Note Editor you can see some short vertical red lines with a red circle on top (one of them is highlighted with a red rectangle at the bottom of the picture).
 This area is the Velocity Editor.
 First, turn off the Draw Mode button at the top right corner of the Ableton screen (highlighted with a red rectangle in the picture below).
 When you hover your mouse over a red line in the Velocity Editor and move your mouse pointer slowly up and down (without clicking the mouse buttons), you'll see that one of the green drum icons directly above the red line will turn blue.
-Clicking and dragging a red line up or down makes it taller or shorter.
-The taller the line is, the louder the blue drum sound be, and the brighter the icon will be.
+Clicking and dragging a red line up or down makes the red line taller or shorter.
+The taller the line is, the louder the blue drum sound will be (because it has more velocity), and the brighter the icon will be.
 If you turn on the Draw Mode button and change the height of a red line then it will increase or decrease the velocity for all of the green icons above that red line (e.g. kick, clap, and hihat).
 Modifying the velocity of various icons allows you to add some character to your drum sounds.
+If you keep the left mouse button down when you add an icon in the Note Editor then you can drag up and down to change the velocity of the new note.

 Now you know some ways to create drum beats!
 Try recreating the drum beats of your favorite songs.